kianryan/kianryan.github.io/_posts/2011-11-28-the-battle-of-sausage-hereafter-known-as-the-battle-of-2011.md

 Reclaimed from the bits of the pig that were missed.

-The sausage was plain, not Cumber&#8217; or Lincoln,
+The sausage was plain, not Cumber’ or Lincoln,

 They had managed to fail, with their miserable bacon.